kengru/kengru.do/posts/initial.md

 slug: new-expressions
 ---

-# The new expressions

-There was a time a different time of these aumount of things that then lorem ipsum home aligator house yes no forever more sorry I dislike that
+There was a time a different time of these aumount of things that then **lorem** ipsum home aligator house yes no forever more sorry I dislike that

 ## new section